LillianLuzinsky/sweets-to-go/README.md

 ## Things I enjoyed

 This is one of my first projects using React.
-I discovered styled-components and absolutely loved it.
+I discovered styled-components and absolutely loved it. <br>
 It makes styling a multipage website a lot more consistant and easier to keep track of, instead of adding all the stylings into the App.css file.

 ## Challenges